PrathamBagdi/Landing-Page/README.md

-# Landing-Page
+# AdventureTour-Assignment-3-MERN
-This is a Landing page created using HTML and CSS
+This is a landing page created using html and CSS